Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Do I need strata approval even if I do not need a city permit?

 Often yes.
-Many strata corporations require approval for renovations affecting plumbing, waterproofing, flooring assemblies, scheduling, noise, or work in common areas, even when a municipal permit is not required.
+Many strata corporations require approval for renovations affecting plumbing, waterproofing, flooring assemblies, scheduling, noise, work hours, elevators, or common areas, even when a municipal permit is not required.

-If your renovation involves plumbing moves, electrical upgrades, or condo or strata coordination, we can help you plan scope and sequencing so approvals and timelines stay on track.
+If your renovation involves plumbing moves, electrical upgrades, shower tile, vanity tops, wet-area prep, or condo/strata coordination, we can help you define the scope and sequence before work begins.